carvalhomb/sgmodels_study/README.md

 Repository for data and R scripts used in study on two models for analysis of serious games.

-The files in this repository allow you to re-generate the file *report.html* and see the data analyses yourself.
+The files in this repository allow you to re-generate the file *Report.html* and see the data analyses yourself.

+The repository also contains the files used to generate the online version of the study using LimeSurvey.

 ## Folder organization